Sierra Maria-Los Velez

 Climate And Weather

-Continental semi-arid Mediterranean climate with cold winters (regular snow above 1,800m), hot summers, and 350-600 millimeters of annual rainfall—making the forest's survival dependent on the altitude-enhanced precipitation the mountain generates.
+Continental semi-arid Mediterranean climate with cold winters featuring regular snow above 1,800 meters, hot summers, and 350–600 millimeters of annual rainfall—making the forest's survival dependent on the altitude-enhanced precipitation the mountain generates.
+The surrounding lowlands receive far less rainfall, creating a sharp gradient between the forested sierra and the semi-arid steppe below.

 Human History

 The mountain provided essential resources—particularly water and timber—for the surrounding communities in this water-scarce region.
-The castle and historic town of Velez Blanco represent Renaissance architecture of exceptional quality.
+The castle and historic town of Vélez Blanco represent Renaissance architecture of exceptional quality, housing fine original plasterwork before its sale to the Louvre in the early 20th century.
+The Cueva de los Letreros cave near Vélez Rubio contains Neolithic rock paintings, most famously the Indalo figure, the ancient symbol of Almería province.

 Park History